Adnanhoq/TheExtraSemicolon_FrontEnd/README.md

 2. Start the application with `npm start` or `npm run dev` to reload the server when changes are made
 3. To check that your application is running enter url http://localhost:3000

+## Run Linter in your VSCode application
+1. `npm run linter`

 ## Backend
-1. Follow the steps to run the backend for this application <a href="https://github.com/shaunganley/java-dropwizard-flyway-starter" target="_blank">here</a>
+1. Follow the steps to run the backend for this application <a href="https://github.com/sdagn1/TheExtraSemicolon_BackEnd" target="_blank">here</a>

-## Frontend
+2. You will need this backend running in order to access the APIs from the frontend

+## Run the frontend application in Docker
-docker build --build-arg https://5tmqdqfjni.eu-west-1.awsapprunner.com -t frontendapp:0.1 .
+1. Run the follow commands to run the docker for the front end `docker build --build-arg https://5tmqdqfjni.eu-west-1.awsapprunner.com -t 5tmqdqfjni.eu-west-1.awsapprunner.com/employee_demo:the_extra_semicolon_fe .`
-docker run -p 3000:3000 5tmqdqfjni.eu-west-1.awsapprunner.com/employee_demo:the_extra_semicolon_fe
+`docker run -p 3000:3000 5tmqdqfjni.eu-west-1.awsapprunner.com/employee_demo:the_extra_semicolon_fe`
+2. The commands above will the build the application and then run it.
+Check the application here: <a href="https://5tmqdqfjni.eu-west-1.awsapprunner.com" target="_blank">here</a>